mlalandag/Tennis/README.md

  	`python agents_test.py`

-### The base algorithm for this project is taken from the following udacity repo:
+### The base DDPG algorithm for this project is taken from the following udacity repo:

 https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal